 PPC, or pay-per-click advertising, is one of the most popular forms of online advertising, and for good reason.
-PPC for small business websites and brands helps you reach more people, target specific audiences, and save money.
-What’s more, the power of PPC for small businesses is just as tangible today in 2021 as it’s ever been.
+PPC campaigns help small businesses reach more people, target specific audiences, and save money.
+What’s more, the power of PPC advertising for small businesses is just as tangible today in 2021 as it’s ever been.
 In fact, because more and more businesses have shifted to online models, PPC may be more important now than ever.

 Comrade has a team of digital marketing experts that helps businesses create effective ads and initiate a streamlined PPC campaign.
 Let’s look at the ins and outs of PPC, as well as what we do here in-house, to help our clients.